Anjali-DA/Introduction-of-Machine-Learning/README.md

 **The best prediction model can be predicted by Light Gradient Boosting(LGB).**

-Out of RFR, DTR & LGB, *LGB* gave the least mean square error i.e. 0.155
+Out of RFR, DTR & LGB, *LGB* gave the least Root mean square error i.e. 0.393.

+**Note:** RMSE is widely used than MSE to evaluate the performance of the regression model with other random models as it has the same units as the dependent variable (Y-axis).

 ### Thank you!